publiccodenet/about/activities/hr-management/salary-administration.md

 * All employees have their own login as well as access to the app (can be set to English and to Dutch).
 They can submit expenses, download salary stubs, request vacation days and check their vacation time balance.
 They can also fill in mutation forms for new addresses, partners, email addresses (we use the personal email for this tool, since the salary stubs etc. have to remain accessible) and emergency contact info
 * Expenses have to be approved in the portal.
 The Chief Executive and Operations Coordinator can do this
 * Every month, before the 15th of the month, the Operations Coordinator opens the salary run.
 Any mutations need to be send in before the run is started
-* Mutations are e.g. more or less hours, different pay, reimbursements.
+* Change notification (mutations) include more or less hours, different pay, or reimbursements.
 Forms are available in the Tentoo NMBRS dashboard and are send from there as well
 * Once the salary run has finished the Operations Coordinator receives a notification
 * In the Tentoo NMBRS dashboard the latest SEPA file can be found.
 The date of the file needs to be changed to the date we want to pay (24 or 25th of the month)
 * The Operations Coordinator uploads the SEPA to the bank and processes it